-The report, 5 Years of Funder Plus, 5 Things We’ve Learned is being launched today at an event in London Docklands, bringing together other funders, infrastructure bodies and a range of providers of infrastructure support.
+The report, 5 Years of Funder Plus, 5 Things We’ve Learned was launched at an event in London Docklands, bringing together other funders, infrastructure bodies and a range of providers of infrastructure support.

 Drawing on independent evaluations from IVAR, Resonance and independent consultant Tony Chapman, the report outlines the importance of building trust with the charities being funded and supported.
 It emphasises that charities needed to feel empowered, giving them choice and control over the support packages they are offered, including the ability to say no. It also stresses the importance of providing support that is connected to the charity’s mission, implementing it at the right time, and using good diagnostic processes to help identify a charity’s underlying needs.

 The report also highlights the importance of investing in leaders in the sector and embedding support for the long-term, based on their findings that any Funder Plus support should seek to build the capabilities of a charity to help themselves, not just plug short-term capacity issues.

 The Foundation itself has supported over 800 charities with an investment of more than £4 million to develop over the last five years, providing support around critical areas like finance and fundraising, strategy and planning, communications, monitoring and evaluation, leadership and governance.
 In its 2018-2022 strategy, the Foundation sets out its plans to build on its early work around Funder Plus, committing to do more over the next five years.

 In 5 Years of Funder Plus the Foundation sets out three wider challenges for funders and capacity builders to take forward: improving evaluation; joining up funding and support, including supporting existing infrastructure; and building a strong market of providers of support, driving up performance and marginalising poorer providers.